Bio2M/rdeer-service/README.md

 ### Start the server

-the server must be in the same physical server than Reindeer, You can have multiple servers with Reindeer.
-Each of them must have the server.
+rdeer-server requires Reindeer to be installed on the same physical machine.
+There can be several instances of rdeer-server running on the same server, each instance listening on a different TCP port (`-p` option). rdeer-client can query remote servers, so you can have multiple servers hosting rdeer-server/Reindeer and query them all from the same machine.

 ```
 rdeer-server /path/to/indexes